Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

 \subsubsection{$\cM$-multi-sums}

-An important technical ingredient for our rewriting theoretic constructions is a notion of \kl{$\cM$-multi-sums}, a special case of the general theory of multi-(co-)limits due to Diers~\cite{diers1978familles}.
+An important technical ingredient for our constructions is the notion of \kl{$\cM$-multi-sum} (see Definition~\ref{def:ms}), a special case of the general theory of multi-(co-)limits due to Diers~\cite{diers1978familles}.
 In order to provide a more constructive version of this definition, it is in practice often useful to consider a certain notion of finiteness of objects in the underlying categories in the sense of~\cite{GABRIEL_2014}:

 \begin{definition}[\cite{GABRIEL_2014}, Def.~2.8 \& Def.~4.1] Let $\bfC$ be a category with a \kl{stable system of monics} $\cM$. \begin{enumerate}[label=(F-\roman*)] \item An object $A$ of $\bfC$ is said to be \AP\intro{finitary} (or finitely $\cM$-well-powered) if it has only finitely many $\cM$-subobjects up to isomorphism.
 Here, an \AP\intro{$\cM$-subobject} of $A$ is an $\cM$-morphism $X\rtail x \rightarrow A$, and an $\cM$-subobject $Y\rtail y \rightarrow A$ is defined to be isomorphic to $x$ if there exists an isomorphism $X-\phi\rightarrow Y$ such that $y=\phi\circ x$. $\bfC$ is a \AP\intro{finitary category} (w.r.t.\ $\cM$) if every object of $\bfC$ is \kl{finitary}. \item The \AP\intro{finitary restriction} of $\bfC$, denoted $\bfC_{\text{fin}}$, is defined by the restriction to \kl{finitary objects} and morphisms thereof. \end{enumerate} \end{definition}